Soliloquist-1/Soliloquist-1/README.md

 - 👋 Hi, I’m @Soliloquist-1
-- 👩‍💻 I’m an aspring data analyst
+- 👩‍💻 I’m a product manager and data analyst
-- 👀 I’m a big fan of films
+- 👀 I’m a big fan of films, console games & podcasts
-- 🌱 I’m currently learning JavaScript
 - 📫 Reach me by sending me an email mervyn.tmt@gmail.com

 <!---